-Freedom Now submits this report to assist the Committee Against Torture in its review of Turkmenistan's human rights policies and practices.
+Freedom Now submits this report to assist the Human Rights Committee in its review of Turkmenistan's adherence to the International Covenant on Civil and Political Rights to take place on March 15th and 16th, 2012.
 Freedom Now is a non-governmental organization ("NGO") based in Washington, D.C., that seeks to free prisoners of conscience through focused legal, political and public relations advocacy efforts.
-The Most Reverend Desmond M. Tutu, Archbishop Emeritus of Cape Town, and the Honorable Václav Havel, the former President of the Czech Republic, serve as Freedom Now's honorary co-chairs.
+The Most Reverend Desmond M. Tutu, Archbishop Emeritus of Cape Town, serves as Freedom Now's honorary chair.

-Complementing other submissions that examine the broader picture of Turkmenistan's human rights abuses, this report focuses on the government's treatment of two human rights defenders who it has detained unlawfully since 2006: Mr. Annakurban Amanklychev and Mr. Sapardurdy Khadzhiev.
-Both men, human rights activists, independent journalists, and members of the Turkmenistan Helsinki Foundation, are currently serving seven-year prison sentences in Turkmenistan.
-They were convicted on fabricated charges in 2006 and have since languished in deplorable prison conditions.
-Mr. Amanklychev and Mr. Khadzhiev's case exemplifies Turkmenistan's failure to respect human rights and its mistreatment, on an individual level, of human rights advocates.
+Complementing other submissions that examine the broader picture of Turkmenistan's human rights abuses, this report focuses on the government's treatment of two human rights defenders who it has detained unlawfully since 2006: Messrs.
+Annakurban Amanklychev and Sapardurdy Khadzhiev.
+Both men-human rights activists, independent journalists, and members of the Turkmenistan Helsinki Foundation-are currently serving seven-year prison sentences in Turkmenistan.
+They were convicted based on fabricated charges in 2006 and have since languished in deplorable prison conditions.
+Messrs.
+Amanklychev and Khadzhiev's case exemplifies Turkmenistan's failure to respect human rights and its mistreatment, on an individual level, of human rights advocates.

-In August 2010, the United Nations Working Group on Arbitrary Detention found the Turkmen government's detention of Mr. Amanklychev and Mr. Khadzhiev to be in violation of the International Covenant on Civil and Political Rights.
+In August 2010, the United Nations Working Group on Arbitrary Detention found the Turkmen government's detention of Messrs.
+Amanklychev and Khadzhiev to be in violation of the International Covenant on Civil and Political Rights.
 The Working Group called on the government to release both men immediately.
 The opinion was issued after Freedom Now filed an urgent action petition.
 Despite the UN body's opinion and its call for release, which has been echoed by human rights organizations and foreign governments worldwide, both men remain in prison and subject to inhumane treatment.
-Moreover, the treatment and inhumane condition these two individuals have been subjected to violates the Convention Against Torture and Other Cruel, Inhuman or Degrading Treatment or Punishment ("CAT").
 This case aptly demonstrates Turkmenistan's failure to comply with international law and the dictates of the international bodies that enforce it.
-Finally, the plight of Mr. Amanklychev and Mr. Khadzhiev, which is representative of the situation of many other unknown Turkmen prisoners of conscience, is emblematic of a larger pattern of human rights abuses in the nation.
+Finally, the plight of Messrs.
+Amanklychev and Khadzhiev, which is representative of the situation of many other unknown Turkmen prisoners of conscience, is emblematic of a larger pattern of human rights abuses in the nation.